keboola/developers-docs/cli/commands/pull/index.md

 Pull configurations from the project to the local directory.
 Local changes will be overwritten to match the state of the project.

-If your local state is invalid the command will fail unless you use `--force` flag.
+If your local state is invalid, the command will fail unless you use the `--force` flag.

 ## Options